kgoedecke/plugin-directory/README.md

 - [Component8](https://www.whose.design/component8), by Groot Xu: Component8 stores 1000+ crafted components.
 Use them in Sketch by drag & drop.
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [Duplicate Symbol Locator](https://github.com/rijieli/duplicate-symbol-locator-plugin), by Roger Lee: Locate duplicate symbols, anywhere.
+- [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [GxDesignOps](https://github.com/genexuslabs/sketchdesignops), by Gastón Milano: Sketch Plugin For GeneXus internal use
 - [helpweb](https://github.com/mybenmao/sketch-helpweb), by caorukang: web html css image
 - [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
 The plugin allow to sync the artboards with the boards in one click